 Local produce that is in season will be at the peak of freshness- making it more nutritious and better tasting – than food that has stored in a warehouse.
 Pair vegetables with fat to protect valuable antioxidants and nutrients during the cooking process, help your body regulate sugar absorption in the bloodstream, and maximize nutrient absorption.

 Eating organically grown produce is ideal – it’s best to avoid pesticide exposure as much as possible, but if that is difficult, then educate yourself on the “dirty dozen” and stick to the produce in the clean category.
-Of course, wash all produce thoroughly to remove any soil born bacteria and pesticide residue that may be harmful to a growing baby.
+Of course, wash all produce thoroughly to remove any soil borne bacteria and pesticide residue that may be harmful to a growing baby.
 It also might be worthwhile to consider supplementing with a soil-based probiotic, which contains beneficial strains found in the soil.

 2. Pastured Meats